justindomke/numbat/README.md

 Does this resonate with you?

-In NumPy (and PyTorch and Jax):

-* Broadcasting and batching and indexing are confusing and tedious.
+* In NumPy (and PyTorch and Jax et al.), broadcasting and batching and indexing are confusing and tedious.

-* Einstein summation is good.
+* Einstein summation, meanwhile, is good.

 * But why only Einstein *summation*?
 Why not Einstein *everything*?